jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JAHjZYiIJeI?si=euyA8WzK-lEs_Pg9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This talk is the first talk by Jose Daniel at a JuMP-dev on PowerSimulations.jl (now called Sienna).
+This talk is the first talk by Jose Daniel at a JuMP-dev on PowerSimulations.jl (now part of Sienna).
 I found it useful to compare this talk to [his talk at JuMP-dev 2024](#2024-solving-the-market-to-market-problem-in-large-scale-power-systems).

 Jose Daniel described how the three design principles of PowerSimulations were